ZackFra/Salesforce-Moxygen/CONTRIBUTING.md

 * Any time you need to interact with dates, times, and date times, use the GMT class defined in the `gmt` folder.
 It returns all values in GMT.
 If you need a method to create a new GMT date, time, or date time, define it there.
 * The SchemaService exists to simplify interactions with the Salesforce Schema object.
 * If needed, fake ids can be generated via the fflib__IdGenerator class.
-* The DynamicCast and TypeOf classes support dynamically casting primitives and checking the types of variables at runtime.
+* The DynamicCast and TypeOf classes support dynamically casting primitive types and checking the types of values at runtime.
 * The Common class is the general utility class.

 # 💡 Tips